Back Pain

 Information taken from The Bum Back Book by Michael Reed Gach.

 Improper Lifting is a major cause of back pain.
-We all know that we should bend our knees and let the knees and glutes do most of the work, but do we really think about this when we go to pick up something heavy?
+We all know that we should bend our knees and let the knees and improper liftingglutes do most of the work, but do we really think about this when we go to pick up something heavy?
 Usually not, unless we have already strained our back doing this in the past.

 I want to encourage you to think about doing this properly BEFORE you have to learn it the hard way.
 Many problems occur when people bend over from the waist and use only their back muscles to lift an object as they straighten to a standing position.
 It is important to bend your knees as you reach for the object and to keep your back straight as you return to an upright position.
 This allows the muscles of your legs to do most of the lifting and avoids straining, twisting, or pulling your back out of alignment.